INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Experiments

-\paragraph{INR Components Ablation} In Tab. \ref{tab:INR_ab} we show the performance improvement of changes we made over the ordinary MLP INR architecture.
-For our proposed architecture, processing color and coordinates separately proved effective when giving more attention to the pixel color by using different regularization weights.
-Context awareness through the Depth-Wise Conv layer achieves the biggest improvement proving the importance of neighboring information in our task.
-As we see in Fig. \ref{fig:abb}, context awareness enables recognizing textures, objects, and edges, producing less artifacts and better editing.
+\paragraph{\textbf{INR Components Ablation}} In Tab. \ref{tab:INR_ab} we show the incremental performance improvement over the baseline MLP INR architecture.
+For our proposed architecture, processing color and coordinates separately proved effective \emph{i.e.,} we give more attention to the pixel color by using different regularization weights.
+Context awareness provides the biggest improvement, proving the importance of neighboring information in this task.

-\paragraph{Context-Awareness Layer} In Tab. \ref{tab:context_ab} We tested different layers to process neighboring pixels in our INR architecture.
-Complicated and parameter intensive layers like deform convolution and self-attention perform worse because of the limited training samples (one sample) which doesn't allow to generalize to new input images.
-For our final model, we chose the depth-wise convolution layer as it is the most efficient without performance loss, maintaining the speed and efficiency of traditional INR.
+\paragraph{\textbf{Context-Awareness Layer}} In Tab. \ref{tab:context_ab} we study different types of layers to bring locality into the INR.
+The deformable convolution and self-attention are sub-optimal under one/few-shot training.
+For our final model, we chose the depth-wise convolution layer as it is the most efficient without performance loss, maintaining the speed and efficiency.

-\paragraph{Input Image Encoding} A common practice is to encode the input information to the INR to generate a more expressive input.
-We tested different kinds of encoding using Fourier encoding and pre-trained feature extractor.
-We tested a CNN \cite{zhang2018residual} and Transformer \cite{liang2021swinir} based features extractors pre-train on 2X image super resolution task.
-As we see in Tab. \ref{tab:inp_enc} using the RGB values directly without encoding archives the best performance.
+\paragraph{\textbf{Input Image Encoding}} A common practice is to encode the input information to the INR to generate a more expressive input.
+We tested different kinds of encoding using Fourier encoding and pre-trained feature extractors.
+We tested a CNN \cite{zhang2018residual} and a Transformer \cite{liang2021swinir} based feature extractors pre-trained on a 2X image super resolution task.
+As we see in Tab. \ref{tab:inp_enc}, using the RGB values directly without encoding achieves the best performance.
 In our task, INR tends to overfit on the reference when using input encoding.
-Although feature extractors increase the receptive field over the input information and help the INR process the input information, it requires the INR to decode these features.
-Additionally, it adds a huge computational cost to the pipeline.
+Although feature extractors increase the receptive field over the input, the INR tends to overfit because of the limited data.
+Additionally, it adds a huge computational cost.

-\paragraph{Number of References} As we see in Fig. \ref{fig:ablation} (left) increasing the number of references improves the performance, which shows the ability of our method to interpolate and extract information from multiple sources.
-This is effective when working with predefined styles with multiple references available.
+\paragraph{\textbf{Number of References}} As we see in Fig. \ref{fig:ablation} (left), increasing the number of references improves performance, showing the ability of our method to interpolate and extract information from multiple sources.
+This is effective when working with predefined styles with multiple references.